neolink3891/NeoLogger/README.md

 ## Contact

-For questions or suggestions, please contact Pablo Martinez at neolink3891@gmail.com
+📧 - For questions or suggestions, please contact Pablo Martinez at neolink3891@gmail.com

-You can also connect with me on [LinkedIn](https://www.linkedin.com/in/orlando-martinez-2649051aa).
+🌐 - You can also connect with me on [LinkedIn](https://www.linkedin.com/in/orlando-martinez-2649051aa).

+## Full Documentation

+For full documentation, please refer to our [GitHub repository](https://github.com/neolink3891/NeoLogger).